Shem-Tov ibn Falaquera: Biography

 One of the biggest criticisms by historians concerning Falaquera is that he was not original.
 Falaquera would not have taken issue with these complaints since he saw his purpose as clarifying, interpreting, and teaching older established philosophical systems to a broader audience of educated Jews.
 In order to accomplish this task, Falaquera produced many translations and compilations of Greek and Arabic philosophical texts into Hebrew.
 However, Falaquera did not merely transcribe other texts.
 He would paraphrase, edit, and weave in commentaries from other authors in order to make the texts more comprehensible and more palatable to an observant educated Jewish audience.
 In addition, inspired by the debate between David Kimhi, a Maimonidean, and Judah Alfakhar, an anti-Maimonidean, Falaquera wrote the Iggeret ha-Vikku’ah, The Epistle of the Debate, in order to counter the objections of anti-rationalist thinkers and to persuade them of the value of studying philosophy and science.
 However, this goal was ultimately not successful as evidenced by continued further controversies surrounding Maimonides and rationalist studies.
 In the Iggeret ha-Vikku’ah, a debate between a traditionally observant Jew, the pietist, and a Jew educated in philosophy, the scholar, is described.
 Over the course of the dialogue, the scholar showed the pietist that many elements of philosophy do not conflict with the Torah and in fact provide a better understanding of it.
 Furthermore, the scholar shows the pietist that philosophy should be studied by those educated Jews who will know what teachings of philosophy to disregard and what teachings to incorporate into their understanding.

 Falaquera also wrote one of the first commentaries on Maimonides’ Guide to the Perplexed in order to clarify sections that he felt people were misreading or misinterpreting, despite Maimonides urgings in the Guide that readers not comment or expound upon his work.
 Falaquera used his robust knowledge of sources to both strengthen and part from Maimonides’ teachings according to his own beliefs.
 Indeed, Falaquera’s commentary contains some viewpoints in his own name which is rarely seen in Falaquera’s other works.

+Falaquera is a defender of philosophy and argues it is compatible with the Torah, and that ultimately non-Jews learned from the sages such as Abraham, Shem, Eber, and Solomon.
+He says Solomon and the priests of Jerusalem taught Claudius Ptolemy, and that Solomon was the author of 65 books.